 You must make sure your child receives a full-time education from the age of five, but you don’t have to send them to school.
-Around 80,000 children in the UK are currently home-schooled by their parents
+Around 80,000 children in the UK are currently home-schooled by their parents.

-You must make sure your child receives a full-time education from the age of five, but you don’t have to send them to school, or follow the National Curriculum.
+It's mandatory to ensure your child receives a full-time education from the age of five, but the obligation to send them to school or strictly follow the National Curriculum does not apply.

 Unlike schools receiving funding from local authorities and central government, home-schooling does not grant you access to the minimum £4,700 per child per year.
 There are no grants or subsidies available, and home-schooling incurs its own financial costs, including potential expenses for materials and tutoring.

 You don't need a teaching qualification to home-school.
 However, your local authority has the right to assess the education you provide, and if found unsatisfactory, they can require your child to attend a school.

 You have the right to home-school your child, but notifying the head teacher in writing is necessary if your child is currently in school.
 Special considerations apply if your child has a statement of educational needs or attends a special school.

 Socialization skills acquired in school are valuable.
 If choosing home-schooling, ensure access to a supportive networking group for your child's interaction with other children and adults.

 If you want your child to sit public exams such as GCSEs or A/S Levels, you will need to register in good time.

 While home-schooling can be a valid choice, it's crucial to consider reasons against it, such as concerns about bullying, social isolation, tantrums, language barriers, or the potential for faster language acquisition in a school setting.